aaboungab/DevOps-Core-Fundamental-Project/README.md

 <a name="home"></a>
 ### Home Page
-clear home page consists of an Add series button and home button to redirect back to the homepage.
+Clear home page consists of an Add series button and home button to redirect back to the homepage.
 <img src="/Documentation/home.png" alt="Usecase" width="100%" height="100%"/>